-2. Call 628.652.8733 or E-mail UrbanForestryPermits@sfdpw.org to schedule the required pre-construction site inspection, at which time Public Works staff will evaluate the proposed landscape plans in relation to existing infrastructure, American with Disabilities Act (ADA) Accessibility Guidelines, California Building Code Title 24, and other regulatory codes and guidelines.
+2. E-mail UrbanForestryPermits@sfdpw.org to schedule pre-construction site inspection, at which time Public Works staff will evaluate the proposed landscape plans in relation to existing infrastructure, American with Disabilities Act (ADA) Accessibility Guidelines, California Building Code Title 24, and other regulatory codes and guidelines.
 Schedule an inspection at least two (2) weeks before the anticipated start of construction.
 We may waive the site visit if site plans are detailed and properly labeled with dimensions.